Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 ***Darcy***

-"Wow… either Six is deeply insecure, or his whole species is."
+"Wow... either Six is deeply insecure, or his whole species is."

 Darcy nodded.
 The conversation was providing illuminating insights into both Six and Ava Rìos.
 The former was the much more studied subject of course, but if the monologue they were hearing was anything to go by he’d been in a decidedly subdued mood throughout his prior detainment.